swiftinc/gpi-v4-demo/README.md

 ### Configure runtime SDK propertise ###

-Update ```config/config-swift-sdk.yaml``` with your application credentials, consumer-key & consumer-secret.
+Update ```config/config-swift-connect.yaml``` with your application credentials, consumer-key & consumer-secret.
+Obtain from SWIFT Developer Portal by [creating an app](https://developer.swift.com/reference#sandbox-getting-started).

+To use forward proxies update ```config/config-swift-connect-fp.yaml``` with your application credentials, consumer-key & consumer-secret and forward proxy information.
 Obtain from SWIFT Developer Portal by [creating an app](https://developer.swift.com/reference#sandbox-getting-started).

 ### Build ###